The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Newtonian treatment of peculiar velocities

 \section{Newtonian treatment of peculiar velocities}

-Let us employ Newtonian theory and adopt comoving coordinates $\left\{\mathbf{x}\right\}$.
-These are related to their corresponding physical coordinates $\left\{\mathbf{r}\right\}$ by means of $\mathbf{x}=\mathbf{r}/a$, where $a=a(t)$ is the cosmological scale factor.
-Then, the velocity ($\mathbf{u}$) of a typical observer in the Newtonian version of a perturbed Einstein-de Sitter universe decomposes as
+Here, we employ Newtonian theory and adopt co-moving coordinates $\left\{\mathbf{x}\right\}$.
+These coordinates are related to their corresponding physical counterparts $\left\{\mathbf{r}\right\}$ by means of $\mathbf{x}=\mathbf{r}/a$, where $a=a(t)$ is the cosmological scale factor.
+As a result, the velocity ($\mathbf{u}$) of a typical observer in the Newtonian version of a perturbed Einstein-de Sitter universe decomposes as

 with $H=\dot{a}/a$ representing the Hubble parameter.
-Also, $\mathbf{v}=a\dot{\mathbf{x}}$ is the observer's peculiar velocity relative to the universal rest-frame, which has been typically identified with the rest-frame of the Cosmic Microwave Background (CMB).
-Within the adopted cosmological framework, the linear evolution of the peculiar-velocity field is monitored by the associated Euler equation, namely by~\cite{P1}
+Also, $\mathbf{v}=a\dot{\mathbf{x}}$, which is the observer's peculiar velocity relative to the universal rest frame, which has typically been identified with the rest-frame of the cosmic microwave background (CMB).
+Within the adopted cosmological framework, the linear evolution of the peculiar-velocity field is monitored by the associated Euler equation, namely by~\cite{P1,P2}

-where $\phi$ is the peculiar gravitational potential and $\nabla$ is the gradient in comoving coordinates.\footnote{For the comoving analogue of expression (\ref{ldotv}), the interested reader is referred to Eq.~(5a) in~\cite{Netal}.} The latter acts as a linear source of peculiar-velocity perturbations and satisfies Poisson's formula, that is
+where $\phi$ is the peculiar gravitational potential and $\nabla$ is the gradient in co-moving coordinates.
+The latter acts as a linear source of peculiar-velocity perturbations and satisfies Poisson's formula, that is

-with $\delta=(\rho-\rho_0)/\rho_0$ being the familiar density contrast, $\rho$ the matter density and $\rho_0$ its background value.
+with $\delta=(\rho-\rho_0)/\rho_0$ being the familiar density contrast, $\rho$ the matter density, and $\rho_0$ its background value.

-Differentiating Eq.~(\ref{ldotv}) in time, recalling that $H=2/3t$ and $\dot{H}=2/3t^2$ to zero order, while keeping up to linear order terms, leads to
+Differentiating Eq.~(\ref{ldotv}) in time, recalling that $H=2/3t$ and $\dot{H}=2/3t^2$ to zero order, while keeping up to linear order terms leads to

-One may ignore the right-hand side of the above, by assuming that the gradient of the peculiar gravitational potential varies slowly in time for example.
+One may ignore the right-hand side of the above equation by assuming that the gradient of the peculiar gravitational potential varies slowly in time, for example.
 Then, (\ref{lddotv1}) reduces to

 which accepts the power-law solution

 on all scales.
 Therefore, according to Newtonian physics, linear peculiar velocities are expected to grow as $\mathbf{v}\propto t^{1/3}$ after recombination and throughout the Einstein-de Sitter epoch.